spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 {% endinfo_block %}

-## 2. Data Structure
+## 2. Data structure

 Usually, the data for Yves is structured differently than the data for Zed.
-It’s because the data model used in Redis and Elasticsearch is optimized to be used by a front end.
-With P&S, data is always carried in the form of [**Transfer Objects**](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.html) between Zed and Yves.
+It’s because the data model used in Redis and Elasticsearch is optimized to be used by a frontend.
+With P&S, data is always carried in the form of [**transfer objects**](/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.html) between Zed and Yves.

-Follow the steps below to create a transfer object that represents the front end's target data structure.
+Follow the steps below to create a transfer object that represents the frontend's target data structure.

 1. Create `\Pyz\Shared\HelloWorldStorage\Transfer\hello_world_storage.transfer.xml`: